 What is being tested?

-With a urine culture, a small sample of urine is placed on one or more agar plates (a thin layer of a nutrient media) and incubated at body temperature.
-Any microorganisms that are present in the urine sample grow over the next 24 to 48 hours as small circular colonies.
+For a urine culture, a small sample of urine is placed on one or more agar plates (a thin layer of a nutrient media) and incubated at body temperature.
+Any bacteria or yeast that are present in the urine sample grow over the next 24 to 48 hours as small circular colonies.
 The size, shape, and color of these colonies help to identify which bacteria are present, and the number of colonies indicates the quantity of bacteria originally present in the urine sample.
 A laboratorian observes the colonies on the agar plate, counting the total number and determining how many types have grown.
-Ideally, if a good clean sample was collected for the test (see below), then the only bacteria present should be due to an infection.
+Ideally, if a good clean catch sample was collected for the test (see below), then the only bacteria present should be due to an infection.
 Typically, this will be a single type of bacteria that will be present in relatively large numbers.
 Sometimes, more than one type of bacteria will be present.
 This may be due to an infection that involves more than one pathogen; however, it is more likely to be due to contamination from the skin picked up during the urine collection.